Marketing and Communications Intern

+Marketing and Communications Intern

 Launched in 1993, the Environmental Film Festival in the Nation’s Capital (DCEFF) is the largest and longest-running showcase for environmental films in the United States.
 Each March, our signature Festival presents more than 100 documentary, narrative, and short films from around the world in venues across greater Washington, D.C.
 Alongside the screenings, we offer panels and special events featuring filmmakers, subject matter experts, and other invited guests to foster dialogue and deepen engagement.

-Internships runs from September through December (Fall Semester), and/or January through April (Spring Semester), although preference may be given to candidates who can commit for the entire academic year from September-April.
-Interns are required to work 35-40 hours per month during the Fall Semester, and 50-60 hours during the Spring Semester.
+Internships run from September (or October) through December (Fall Semester), and/or January through April (Spring Semester), although preference may be given to candidates who can commit for the entire academic year from September/October-April.
+Interns are required to work 35-40 hours per month during the Fall Semester, and 50-60 hours per month during the Spring Semester.
 Please note that most work will be completed remotely, though attendance at some in-person events will be expected.

 Director of Marketing and Communications

 - Assist with the creation of regular communications and newsletters about DCEFF events and updates

 - Update and create website content, including film and event pages

 - Support the creation, promotion, and execution of virtual events via our Eventive Virtual Catalog

 - Assist with the creation of marketing toolkits for use by the Festival’s partners

 - Draft social media posts (Twitter, Facebook, Instagram) on the Festival, our films and related environmental issues

 - Assist in managing past and new video content on DCEFF’s YouTube channel